kth-step/HolBA/examples/tutorial/5-wp/README.md

 ## Introduction

+NOTE: This might be outdated, in particular with regard to how blacklists are treated.

 This directory contains a tutorial on how to obtain the weakest precondition of code segments, given their postconditions.

 From the previous directory `4-bir-to-arm` we should have a number of contracts on code segments, in the shape of Hoare triples.
 The final goal is proving that these hold.